hiddenasbestos/BinaryTools/readme.md

   <output>  Text output for the DATA statements.

   -line     Specify the starting line number and step.
-            Default is line 1000 with step 10.
+            Default is no line numbers.

   -cols     Specify the maximum line length.
             Default is 40 columns, minimum is 20.